aniketkumar8743/Complete_Project-Ecommerce-Analytics-Project-SQL-PowerBI-Machine_Learning/README.md

-# 📊 E-Commerce Sales Performance Analysis Using SQL
+# 📊 E-Commerce Sales Performance Analysis Using SQL  and Power BI

 ## 🧠 Objective
 To analyze E-commerce sales data and extract key business insights on revenue trends, customer behavior, profitability, delivery efficiency, and operational performance using SQL.